 Valium is a benzodiazepine used to treat anxiety, alcohol withdrawal, and seizures.
 Like all benzodiazepines, there is a risk of addiction and Valium withdrawal symptoms can be quite severe.
-If you or someone you care about is trying to break the cycle of Valium addiction, they should seek a Valium addiction treatment program.
+If you or someone you care about is trying to break the cycle of Valium addiction, they should seek an addiction treatment program.

 What is Valium?